 Your grid can now be styled by using all the various options available to you in the style panel.
 Fill Colour, borders and rounding can be applied.
 One thing to note is that the Layout Grid itself, as well as the grid cells are filled with standard wire-frame colours when first added to the canvas.
 These colours can be changed to your liking in the Style Panel.

-If your content is larger than the cell, when you drop the object it will be clipped so that it fits within the boundary of the cell.
+If your content is larger than the cell, when you drop the element it will be clipped so that it fits within the boundary of the cell.
 This may involve you in resizing the content to better suit the size and shape of the cell once the content is placed.
-You can do this by dragging on the objects resize handle or, in the case of text, change its font size in the style panel.
+You can do this by dragging on the elements resize handle or, in the case of text, change its font size in the style panel.

-Of course, you’re not restricted to having a single object in a cell.
+Of course, you’re not restricted to having a single element in a cell.
 If your cell is large enough, you can place an image, text and possibly a button all in the same cell it’s your call so get as creative as you wish.

 One thing to note about grid cells is that they are all styled the same way.
 For example, if you select a cell and change its background colour, all the cells in the grid will take on that same colour.
 This is to help ensure consistency and symmetry of your grid designs.
 However, you can give your cels different colour backgrounds by including a box as part of the content.
 By way of example, if I wanted the text box illustrated above to have a blue background, it would be created as part of the content, then grouped with the text before dropping it into a cell - like so.